|Date:||18 October 2021|

 Then they drove to the police station in Etzion settlement where I was left outside on the tarmac.
 I asked to use a toilet but they did not allow me.
 I asked the soldiers to loosen up the ties but they refused.
 Then a soldier who spoke Arabic came by.
 I asked him to loosen the ties and he did but then when he left the other soldiers tightened them again and left me alone.
 I could not sleep because my hands swelled and were hurting.
 I was left out in the cold weather from around 3:30 a.m. until around 9:00 a.m.
 Then I was taken for interrogation.

 The interrogator removed the blindfold but kept me tied.
-He later took them off during the interrogation.
+He later took off the ties later during the interrogation.
 I told the interrogator I wanted to call my parents.
 He told me I had to confess first and then he would allow me to call my parents.
 Then he phoned a lawyer and allowed me to speak to him.
 The lawyer told me not to confess and not to worry.
 The interrogator left the room during the conversation which lasted less than two minutes.

 Then the interrogator came back and told me I had the right to remain silent.
 Later when I wanted to practice my right to silence he yelled at me and thumped the table aggressively.
 Then he accused me of throwing a Molotov cocktail at a policeman and told me my friends had confessed against me.
 I denied the accusation.
 He questioned me for about three hours and wanted me to give him the name of the trouble-makers in the village.